 As personal trainers working with people with Multiple Sclerosis and other medical conditions, we see a common pattern emerge.
 Sometimes as much as 50% of the symptoms people are experiencing, and putting down to their condition, are in fact symptoms of poor nutrition, lack of movement, impairment of functions such as breathing and digestion, and detrimental lifestyle habits.
 It is truly remarkable, and for us as personal trainers very rewarding, to see the improvements people can make when they address these factors and give the body what it needs to start to heal and function properly.

 4D Personal Training and Multiple Sclerosis MS

-So if you have Multiple Sclerosis, or know somebody with the condition, we urge you to get in touch and start training, either in person with one of our local trainers, or by signing up to the 4D Online Personal Training Programme and receiving the individual guidance and support you deserve.
+So if you have Multiple Sclerosis, or know somebody with the condition, we urge you to get in touch and start training.
+We are very happy to co-ordinate training with your Physiotherapist or Consultant, and help you find relevant therapists and nutritionists where required.

 For Personal training in Oxford goto http://4dfitness.com/personal-trainer-oxfordshire/personal-trainer-oxford/